RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-UNESCO-Recommendation-on-the-Ethics-of-A.md

 ---
 title:  "UNESCO Recommendation on the Ethics of Artificial Intelligence"
-excerpt:  "UNESCO's first-ever global standard on AI ethics - the 'Recommendation on the Et (...)"
+excerpt:  "UNESCO's first-ever global standard on AI ethics - the 'Recommendation on the Ethics of Artificial Intelligence' - was adopted by all 193 Member States in November 2021. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Recomm.png
 sidebar: